-Second, this study contributes to a growing literature in historical political economy.
-Previous work set in the same time period (the 19th century) stresses the role of human capital as a source for industrialization and growth.
-For instance, Becker, Hornung and Woessmann (2011) and Squicciarini and Voigtländer (2015) study the development of human capital and their link to growth and industrialization.
-Hanlon (2022) and Maloney and Valencia Caicedo (2022) the rise of the engineer; Dittmar and Meisenzahl (2022) the emergence of research universities, while Serafinelli and Tabellini (2022) the role of markets and institutions for creativity.
-This paper takes human capital as a pre-condition, and focuses instead on the content of knowledge.
+Third, this study contributes to a growing literature in historical political economy.
+Previous work set in the same time period (the 19th century) stresses the role of human capital as a source for industrialization and growth.10 This paper takes human capital as a precondition, and focuses instead on the content of knowledge.
 It adds a new factor - individuals' mobility - and shows the important consequences it had for the further democratization of knowledge production and the expansion of the intellectual elites.
-Compared to work on historical scientific advancement, which usually relies on the effect of foreign ideas or immigrants, 10 this study does not involve external sources of knowledge creation, but explains endogenous, domestic ideas generation.
+Compared to work on historical scientific advancement, which usually relies on the effect of foreign ideas or immigrants,11 this study does not involve external sources of knowledge creation, but explains